claude-cli — How Boris Uses Claude Code

 Boris created Claude Code at Anthropic.
 When asked how he uses it, he shared 13 practical tips from his daily workflow.
 His setup is "surprisingly vanilla" — proof that CC works great out of the box.

-@bcherny's original thread
+@bcherny's January 2, 2026 thread

 Click the tabs above to explore each tip